coreyasmith/jss-anti-forgery-tokens/README.md

      - Change `layoutServiceHost` to the URL of your Sitecore instance.
 4. Navigate to [/src/Project/JssRocks/client](/src/Project/JssRocks/client) and
    deploy the JSS app with `jss deploy files`.
+   - Run `npm install` in the directory if you haven't already.
 5. Build the solution in Visual Studio.
    - This will publish all code to your instance thanks to [Helix Publishing Pipeline][4].